-Weak ephemeral Diffie-Hellman parameter detection for SSL/TLS services is a kind of PT can be done with this method.
+Weak ephemeral Diffie-Hellman parameter detection for SSL/TLS services is a kind of penetration test that can be done with this method.

 Q10.
 What type of tools are there out there for packet sniffing?

-Ans: Packet Sniffing is a process of capture network traffic and able to see traffic on an entire network or only a certain segment of it with the help of packet sniffing tool, depending on how the network switches are configured, placed, etc. Most popular packet sniffing tool available free is Wireshark.
+Ans: Packet Sniffing is a process of capturing network traffic and being able to see traffic on an entire network or only a certain segment of it with the help of a packet sniffing tool, depending on how the network switches are configured, placed, etc. The most popular packet sniffing tool available for free is Wireshark.

 Q11.
 How will you protect the data during and after Penetration Testing?

 Ans: Pen Tester specified a policy regarding the finding of user data while testing.
 The policy tells what to do if any data is encountered during and after testing.
 However, a Backup is a must to avoid any loss of data.

 Ans: Intrusion Detection, as the name suggests, it protects IT infrastructure from any cyber attack.
 It identifies security breaches from both outsides and within a network.
 Intrusion Detection performs a wide variety of functions, including monitoring and analyzing traffic, recognizing the pattern of attack, checking the integrity of files in servers, checking if any policy violation happens, etc.

 Q13.
 What are the full names of abbreviations related to Software security: 2FA, 2S2D, 2VPCP, 3DES, 3DESE, and 3DESEP?